danielgaskell/scc/README.md

 # License

 Compiler is GPLv3.
 Libraries are LGPL except where indicated. copt is from Z88DK under the Clarified Artistic License. cpp is from MCPP under the BSD license.
+Sample code is public domain.